 Domestic violence is not an anger management problem.
 Additionally, anger management programs fall short of addressing the deeply-rooted issues associated with domestic and dating violence and therefore are ineffective.
 Batterer Intervention Programs (BIP) are specifically designed to meet the needs of batterers.
 Whether voluntarily or under court order—the BIP’s are set up to educate and rehabilitate the abusive partner.
 The goal of BIPs is to change offender thinking and behavior with the result that offenders are held accountable, victim safety enhanced and decrease the likelihood of further violence.

-Domestic, dating and sexual violence helplines and programs are for women: FICTION
+Domestic and sexual violence helplines and programs are only for women: FICTION

 Anyone can be a victim of domestic violence.
-Like many programs, StrongHearts Native Helpline is for all Native American and Alaska Natives impacted by domestic, dating or sexual violence including males, two-spirit, nonbinary, etc.
+Like many programs, StrongHearts Native Helpline is for all Native American and Alaska Natives impacted by domestic or sexual violence including males, two-spirit, nonbinary, etc.